|

 76. archetypal

-representing or constituting an original type after which other similar things are patterned
+of an original pattern on which other things are modeled

 77. excavation